 A McDonnell Aircraft Corporation film about Operations Sun Run and Fire Wall is available on YouTube:

 25 November 1940: De Havilland Aircraft Company’s Chief Test Pilot, Geoffrey Roal de Havilland, Jr., and engineer John Walker, made the first flight of the DH.98 Mosquito prototype, E0234, at Hatfield, Hertfordshire, England.
 The multi-role combat aircraft was constructed primarily of layers of balsa covered with layers of birch, then a layer of doped cotton fabric.
 It was powered by two Rolls-Royce Merlin V-12 engines.

-Mosquito bomber variants could carry four 500 pound bombs, but had no other armament.
-Fighters were armed with four 20 mm cannon and four .303-caliber machine guns in the nose.
+Mosquito bomber variants could carry four 500 pound bombs, or two 2,000 pound bombs, but were otherwise unarmed.
+Fighters were equipped with four Hispano Mk.II 20 mm autocannon and four Browning .303-caliber Mk.II machine guns in the nose.

 6,411 DH.98 Mosquitoes were built in England, 1,134 in Canada and 212 in Australia.
 It was produced in bomber, fighter, night fighter, fighter bomber and photo reconnaissance versions.

 W4050’s (the prototype’s Royal Air Force identification) fuselage was damaged while taxiing at Boscombe Down, 24 February 1941, and had to be replaced with one intended for a second prototype, W4051.
 It remained at de Havilland and was used to test different engines, armaments and versions.
 After a series of tests conducted in December 1943, the prototype Mosquito was permanently grounded.
 It was used as an instructional airframe and later placed in storage.